 A PEO – professional employer organization – helps small businesses by taking back-office paperwork off their plate and letting them focus on their business.
 PEOs provide payroll, benefits, workers’ comp, regulatory compliance assistance, and scores of other HR services to more than 173,000 small and mid-sized businesses across the U.S., collectively employing more than 4 million people.
 PEO partner with businesses in software, construction, media, clothing, finance and dozens of other sectors spanning every pocket of the country, not to mention mom-and-pop businesses on Main Street.

 My PEO is part of a $270 billion industry that prides itself on being an ally and supporter of the little guy and gal.
 We provide small and mid-sized businesses access to essential services -- like cutting-edge technology and competitive health insurance – typically only available at larger firms.
-This allows them to punch above their weight, grow faster and experience lower employee turnover.
+This allows them to punch above their weight, grow faster, and experience lower employee turnover.

 PEOs are particularly indispensable when the going gets tough.
 During the darkest days of the COVID-19 pandemic, we were on the frontlines as a true partner, invested in helping our clients survive as they faced layoffs, decimated sales, closure, and increasing disconnect with their local communities.
 They needed our help.
 So, PEOs banged on the doors of Congress to help clients across the country secure the Paycheck Protection Program (PPP) loans that were the difference between life and death.
 We helped clients navigate the loan forgiveness process, support their employees, apply for available tax credits, and get to a place where they knew they could rebuild and emerge stronger than they were pre-pandemic.
 In fact, businesses that partner with a PEO were nearly 60 percent less likely to have permanently closed than those that did not use a PEO during the pandemic.